dataspects/mediawiki-manager/README.md

 At the moment MWM is only being tested on Ubuntu 20.04 running docker-compose.

 ## Features

-### Implementation/abstraction levels

-Ultimately, MWM will provide 3 implementation levels with regards to the features it provides:

-#### CLI: Bash

-The bash cli can be extracted and used independently as a standalone cli.
-The following command will place a standalone cli next to mediawiki-manager.
-Please note that not all cli functionality is available.

-`user@server:~/mediawiki-manager$ ./extract-standalone-cli.sh`

-Then use it like this:

-`user@server:~/standalonecli$ ./cli/manage-content/inject-ontology-WikiPageContents.sh` (see below "Feature: Manage Content" for more information on this command)

-#### API: Go REST
-TBD, partly implemented at https://github.com/dataspects/mwmapi
-#### UI: React/Material-UI
-TBD, partly implemented at https://github.com/dataspects/mwmui
 ### Feature: Install System Instance

 #### [Abstraction Layer ALcli](https://mwstake.org/mwstake/wiki/MWStake_MediaWiki_Manager#Abstraction_Layers)